Getting Started with RStudio

 The best way to learn is to GOOGLE IT and try stuff

 1.)
-Install R and RStudio and access the Rstudio server
+Install R and RStudio

 In this course we will learn how to program in R (a coding language) using RStudio (a coding environment).
 RStudio makes using R easier and more user friendly!